Jafar (Aladdin): Aladdin

 Iago steals the lamp from Aladdin and Jafar becomes the Genie's new master.
 Jafar uses his first two wishes to become Sultan and the world's most powerful sorcerer.
-Jafar assumes control of the palace (which is lifted off the ground and put on the main top of a mountain by Genie) and banishes Aladdin to a frozen wasteland.
+Jafar assumes control of the palace and banishes Aladdin to a frozen wasteland.
 Jafar then turns the Sultan into a puppet, allowing Iago to torture the Sultan by force-feeding him crackers as revenge for the crackers the Sultan fed Iago.
-A horrified Jasmine begs Jafar to stop and Jafar does so.
+Jasmine begs Jafar to stop and Jafar does so.
 Jafar, seeking a queen to rule Agrabah alongside him, offers Jasmine his hand in marriage.
-Jasmine angrily refuses and throws a cup of wine in his face.
-An angered Jafar decides to use his final wish to wish for Jasmine to fall desperately in love with him.
+Jasmine refuses and throws wine in his face.
+An angered Jafar decides to use his final wish to wish for Jasmine to fall in love with him.
 Genie tries to inform Jafar that he cannot use his magic to make people fall in love, but Jafar, grabbing him by the beard, demands him to do it anyway.
 Their argument causes him to not notice that Aladdin has returned and Jasmine decides to help Aladdin steal back the lamp by pretending that she is now in love with Jafar.
-Jafar, believing that Genie has somehow granted him his wish, goes up to Jasmine to seduce her without realizing she is tricking him.
+Jafar, believing that Genie has granted him his wish, goes up to Jasmine to seduce her without realizing she is tricking him.
 He notices Aladdin, however, from the reflection of Jasmine's crown, and he realizes the whole thing was a ruse.

-Aladdin battles Jafar (who has turned into a giant cobra) and taunts him with the fact that he is only the second-most powerful being on Earth after Genie, who was the one who gave him his power in the first place and can very easily take it away.
-Realizing that what Aladdin says is true and that he’s still “second best”, Jafar, consumed by his hunger for power, uses his final wish to become an all-powerful genie, in an attempt to rule the whole universe.
-However, as Jafar revels in his newfound phenomenal cosmic power, he finds out too late that Aladdin has tricked him into wasting his wish on becoming a genie, since genies are not free beings, and becomes trapped in a magic lamp of his own, and the lamp is sent into the Cave of Wonders by the Genie.
+Aladdin battles Jafar (who has turned into a giant hostile cobra) and taunts him with the fact that he is only the second-most powerful being on Earth after Genie, who was the one who gave him his power in the first place and can easily take it away.
+Realizing that what Aladdin says is true and that he is still "second best", Jafar, consumed by his hunger for power, uses his final wish to become an all-powerful genie, in an attempt to rule the universe.
+However, as Jafar revels in his newfound phenomenal cosmic power, he finds out too late that Aladdin has tricked him into wasting his wish on becoming a genie, which also comes with a catch since genies are not free beings, and becomes trapped in a magic lamp of his own, which is sent into the Cave of Wonders by the Genie.

 The Return of Jafar

-In The Return of Jafar, Jafar's lamp is found by Abis Mal, who releases Jafar from the lamp.
+In The Return of Jafar, Jafar's lamp is found by Abis Mal, who summons Jafar from the lamp.
 Jafar plots to get revenge on Aladdin.
-He nearly succeeds at killing Aladdin and taking control of the palace, but Iago, who has changed sides, thwarts his plans and destroys his lamp with the lava, obliterating Jafar for good in the resulting explosion.
-As a result, Jafar was never seen again in Aladdin and the King of Thieves nor in the television series, but was often referred to by name by the other character (namely Iago).
+He nearly succeeds at killing Aladdin and taking control of the palace, but Iago, who has changed sides, destroys Jafar's lamp with lava, killing him.